jayllo-c/tp/docs/DeveloperGuide.md

 </p>

 > **Note:** <br>
-> The parsing of an `editScore` command follows a similar structure, differing in the object instantiated at the end of the `parser` method.
+> The parsing of an `editScore` command follows a similar structure, differing in the object instantiated at the end of the `parse` method.
 > `EditScoreCommandParser` instantiates an `EditScoreCommand` object.

 ##### Executing the Command